 Smartphones take away a lot of limitations creative filmmakers can find themselves in.
-From shooting videos in too crowded situations to putting the camera in extremely tight places, smartphones are quite capable in this matter.
+From shooting videos in too crowded situations to putting the camera in extremely tight places, smartphones are pretty capable in this matter.

 That has got a battery that can last for several hours,